 Any registered veterinary surgeon who, either by administering anaesthetics or otherwise, assists an unqualified or unregistered person to attend, treat, or perform an operation upon any other person in respect of matters requiring professional discretion or skill, will be liable on proof of the facts to the satisfaction of the Council to disciplinary punishments.
-The foregoing part of this paragraph does not purport to restrict the proper training and instruction of bona fide veterinary students, or the legitimate employment of veterinary assistants, nurses, dispensers, and skilled mechanical or technical assistants, under the immediate personal supervision of a registered veterinary surgeon.
+The foregoing part of this paragraph does not purport to restrict the proper training and instruction of bona fide veterinary students, or the legitimate employment of veterinary assistants, nurses, dispensers, and skilled mechanical or technical assistants in assisting the veterinary surgeon and under the immediate personal supervision of a registered veterinary surgeon.
+The veterinary surgeon shall not delegate activities stated in 5.6 'Conduct of Support Staff/Para-Veterinary Professionals iv.

-iv.
 Veterinary and Medical Research